AndrewShedov/mongoChecker/README.md

 # mongoChecker

-CLI tool built with Node.js to search for duplicate values in a MongoDB collection by a chosen field.
+CLI tool, built with Node.js, for searching duplicate values in a MongoDB collection by a chosen field.

 ### Features
 - Finds duplicates by any user-defined field (**"createdAt"**, **"text"**, **"price"**, etc).